lucywyman/blog/source/content/if-i-were-a-boy.rst

 If I Were A Boy
 ===============
-:date: 2016-04-11
+:date: 2016-09-25
 :tags: experiences, tech
 :category: Experiences
 :slug: boy
 :author: Lucy Wyman

 Before coming to college I was completely unaware of the diversity problem in STEM.
 In high school all of my classes were relatively 50-50 in terms of gender, including science and math classes, and I had never experienced or noticed anyone treating me differently than my male peers.
-My fist computer science class came as quite a shock, which had approximately 5% female attendance*, and as I started to consume more tech media (ie. `Hacker News`_) it became clear the Oregon State was not an exception.
+My fist computer science class at university was shocking at ~5% female attendance*, and as I started to consume more tech media (ie. `Hacker News`_) it became clear the Oregon State was not an exception.